AffekeNommu/Listless/README.md

 This version has no need for a database.
 It stores the data in a pair of JSON files.
 It also can cope with multiple users.
 On first use or if you want to change lists you need to set the list ID.
+Each user could have a differnet ID or IDs.

 It has 2 files:
 * index.php - the view